-Whether your client is a plaintiff or a defendant in a case related to the complex field of medicine, the testimony of an experienced expert witness is absolutely necessary.
+Whether your client is a plaintiff who has been injured or a medical professional or institution that has been named as a defendant in a case, the support of an experienced medical expert witness is absolutely necessary.
 A medical expert witness must be able to examine the material facts of the case, such as medical records and lay witness testimony.
 As well as prepare written statements, create models and other visual aids to explain their theories, prepare written reports, and of course, provide expert testimony before the court.

 Depending on the jurisdiction, the opinions of a medical expert may be based on their personal experience working in the medical field as well as academic studies and other medical publications.
 The expert should be able to break down the scientific, technical language and terminology so that someone without any medical training can understand the key issues of a case.
-In order to be afforded “expert” status, the medical expert witness must be able to state opinions with “reasonable medical certainty”.
+A medical expert witness must be able to state opinions with “reasonable medical certainty” in order to be afforded “expert” status.
 They must also aid the judge or jury in reaching a more valid conclusion about the facts of the case than they would have without the expert’s testimony.
 The opinion of a medical expert witness testimony can be useful in a wide variety of cases.

 1) Medical Malpractice Claims